 Downtown Nanaimo features three distinct shopping districts: The Arts District in the city core, the Old City Quarter up the hill, and the Waterfront District along the Harbourfront Walkway, each offering distinctive shops and services.

 Nanaimo, BC, Canada, V9S 5W8

 Diversity is embraced and encouraged in the Harbour City, enabling high calibre creativity for all.
 Canadian music icons Diana Krall, David Gogo, and Allison Crowe were all born in Nanaimo, and have earned respect globally for their contributions to the world of bluegrass and jazz.

-From indoor to outdoor venues, Nanaimo offers live music and theatre performances that helped it earn the title Cultural Capital of Canada.
+From indoor to outdoor venues, Nanaimo offers live music and theatre performances that helped it earn the title Cultural Capital of Canada in 2008.